George Wilson Cup

 The George Wilson Memorial Cup is a competition open to the reserve football teams of member clubs of the NIFL Premiership.
 Initially it was open to all members of the B Division, both "attached and unattached" (i.e. reserve sides and independent intermediate clubs), but since 1977–78 it has been limited to reserve sides only.
+It has not been played since 2019.

 History

-Founded in the 1952–53 season in memory of Crusaders official, George Wilson, the final has been traditionally held at Crusaders' home ground Seaview (with a few exceptions when matches have been held at Taylor's Avenue (Carrickfergus), Ballymena Showgrounds and Mourneview Park).
+Founded in the 1952–53 season in memory of Crusaders official, George Wilson the final has been traditionally held at Crusaders' home ground Seaview (with a few exceptions when matches have been held at Taylor's Avenue (Carrickfergus), Ballymena Showgrounds and Mourneview Park).
 Appropriately, the first winners were Crusaders Reserves.

-The format has varied over the years between league format, straight knock-out and group format.
+The format has varied over the years between league format, straight knockout and group format.